spannozzo/ed-order/README.md

 In any case you need a token to authenticate the rest calls, so you can use Postman configuration and pass the token manually from the swagger-ui page.
 You can run also the application with remote debug from your IDE usin port 5005 .
 The Opean API YAML file can be imported for generating Postman documentation, on Postman use import button and select open api file, then next.
 Postman will generate a collection of documented API call.
-A final copy of this file is already in the main folder of the application, however is better to use the additional postman import file, which will provide also the token generation settings and all the urls and ports already configured.
+A final copy of this file is already in the main folder of the application, however is better to use the additional postman files, which will provide also the token generation settings and all urls and ports already configured.

 ## Version History